qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![44_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/44_ct.png#thumbnail)

-There are other options to control visual aspects and behavior of the metric like the automatic resizing of the content which will re-adjust itself to the size of the panel when it’s enabled.
+There are other options to control visual aspects and behavior of the metric like the automatic resizing of the content which will readjust itself to the size of the panel when it’s enabled.
 When it’s turned off, it will take the defined font size.
 Another available option is to turn on/off the animation used to display the indicator metric while the data is loading.

 ![45_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/45_ct.png#thumbnail-40)